TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing.rst

    :depth: 1

-There are eight DataProcessors available to allow flexible processing e.g. for comma-separated values.
-To use e.g. with the :ts:`FLUIDTEMPLATE` content object.
+There are several DataProcessors available to allow flexible processing e.g. for comma-separated values.

 .. _CommaSeparatedValueProcessor: